-Kansas City is known for its fantastic barbecued ribs.
-This rub is about as traditional as you can get.
-Apply this to pork ribs, cook low and slow, and slather will barbecue sauce.
+Kansas City is known for its fantastic barbecued ribs and pulled pork.
+This Kansas City Rub for Pork rub is about as traditional as you can get.
+Apply this seasoning to pork ribs and roasts, and cook them low and slow.
 Your taste buds will thank you!
-This recipe makes enough for 3-4 slabs or ribs or 1-2 pork roasts, so adjust ingredients accordingly to suit your needs.
-You can kick up the heat with a little extra Cayenne.
+This pork rub recipe makes enough for 3-4 slabs of ribs or 1-2 pork roasts, so increase this recipe according to need.

 Kansas City Rub for Pork

 - Mix together all ingredients in a small bowl.
 Use immediately or store in an airtight plastic container or glass jar in the cupboard for 6 months after preparation.